 Proof of Marital or Partnership Status

 It’s surprising how many new circumstances we find ourselves in where proof of marital status is serious business.
 It can affect tax filings, medical insurance coverage, 401K participation, medical leave benefits, and more.
-It would also be a good idea to include any marriage-related agreements, such as prenuptial.
+It would also be a good idea to include any marriage-related agreements, such as a prenuptial agreement.

-If you are no longer married, you should also have proof of that status by way of a divorce decree, alimony requirements on your behalf or one where you have to pay, and also child support stipulations.
+If you’re no longer married, you should also have proof of that status by way of a divorce decree, alimony requirements on your behalf or one where you have to pay, and also child support stipulations.

 The last thing you want to get involved in is a contested estate status situation.
 You for sure not only need a will but one that is somewhat foolproof by way of legal certification, notarization, etc. You may also have a trust that has been set up to help protect your financial assets from tax issues that may come up later.

 Many of us have established what is called a living will.
-It may not be related to the current emergency situation, but a living will direct your surviving family members what your wishes are in case you become incapacitated and can’t make life-altering decisions on your own.
-That may actually include where you want to be put on life support, or taken off life support under certain circumstances.
+It may not be related to the current emergency situation, but a living will directs your surviving family members what your wishes are in case you become incapacitated and can’t make life-altering decisions on your own.
+That may actually include if and under what circumstances you want to be put on life support, or taken off life support under certain circumstances.

 There also may be times when the use of a power of attorney may be appropriate.
 There may be a situation where you are put in the position to sign papers on behalf of someone else.
 It may include the authorization to sign off/sell assets, place someone in a care center, provide for burial arrangements, etc.